If you're outside the UK

 - you applied outside the UK

-- you don’t have a right of appeal against the refusal
+- you do not have a right of appeal against the refusal

-You can’t request a second review (unless the result of the first review found new reasons why you were refused).
+You cannot request a second review (unless the result of the first review found new reasons why you were refused).
+Your decision letter will tell you if you can apply for a second review.

 Withdraw your request